Galanarius/galanarius/README.md

 be available everywhere through Discord.
 The program boasts few features currently, but that will change with continued development.

+### Discord Bot

+The Discord Bot (DI) is a portal to access the Galanarius system in a basic form anywhere thanks to Discord's versatility.
+The actions taken using this access are limited to purely text based commands and actions.
+These actions include things such as creating your character, choosing a faction, moving your character or commanders, and basic actions such as gathering or refining resources.

+### Desktop Application

+The Desktop Application (DA) gives the full experience of the Galanarius system, with an accompanying GUI, allowing for more complex actions such as battles, and crafting.
+This platform has not yet been fully developed, and is still in its beginning stages as a feature.

 ## About the developer

 This project is a way for me as a programmer to test my skills in new languages and/or frameworks,